How Can We Measure Something as Elusive as Trust?

 “There are lots of ways to betray somebody.
 For example, just lying is a betrayal.
 Not being transparent – being hidden – is a way of betraying.” says Gottman.

 Betrayals both large and small encroach on every marriage.
 These betrayals may be dents, fender-benders, or head-on collisions.
 But in every case, they offer an opportunity for repair and restoration.
-Some of the greatest opportunities for the restoration of intimate bonds are discovered by couples reeling from the impact of a betrayal.
+Some of the most significant opportunities for the restoration of intimate bonds are discovered by couples reeling from the impact of betrayal.